 Source: Office of the Maine Attorney General, Maine Drug Death Report January – September, 2020.
 For more on this metric see Leadership data on the hub.

-Source: Maine Office of Behavioral Health, Maine Prescription Monitoring Program 2020 Annual Report.
+Source: Maine Prescription Drug Monitoring Program.
 For more on this metric see Prevention data on the hub.

-Source: Maine Office of Behavioral Health, Maine Prescription Monitoring Program 2020 Annual Report.
+Source: Maine Prescription Drug Monitoring Program.
+Please note data for most recent month is provisional and will be finalized as more complete data becomes available.
 For more on this metric see Treatment data on the hub.

 Maine Drug Data Hub recent data additions and updates